Interviewing

 Chalk it up to nerves?
 I’m not so sure.
 Feeling on-the-spot is one thing, but I’d credit most interview rambling to a simple lack of preparation.

 As an interviewer, I want to see a candidate’s top performance, not their first rehearsal.
-After a first meeting, I tend to remember what a candidate said and how they made me feel.
+After a first meeting, I tend to remember what a candidate said and how they made me feel: Was I intrigued?
+Was I annoyed?
+Did I feel my time and my questions were valued?
+Was I comfortable?

 Unfocused, long-winded talking can kill the sense that a two-way conversation is happening.
-It can also make a candidate seem unorganized, unsure of his/her/theirself and unable to cope with pressure.
+It can also make a candidate seem unorganized, unsure of his/her/themself and unable to cope with pressure.
 And, frankly, it can be boring.

 Here’s how to pull back on interview rambling and make every word count.

-Start by taking some time to reflect on why you’re an ideal fit for the job.
+Take some time to reflect on why you’re an ideal fit for the job.
 Identify your unique strengths and qualifications that align with the role.
 Prepare compelling stories from your career that showcase your achievements, skills, and relevant experiences.
 Remember, confidence in your abilities can greatly impact your performance in the interview.

 Interview questions often revolve around predictable themes like leadership, likability, and experience.
 Prior to the interview, invest time in researching the company thoroughly, anticipating potential questions, and cataloging your proudest accomplishments.
-By being well-prepared and having a clear understanding of how your background aligns with the job, you can approach the interview with confidence and enthusiasm, increasing your chances of success.

 These brief pauses can be opportunities to read the interviewer’s body language.
 Are they nodding in agreement?
 Are they taking notes?
 Do they have a furrowed brow?
 These cues can provide insights into their reactions and help you adjust your course accordingly.